IMJLA/Export-Permission/README.md

 ```

 ### -TargetPath
-Path to the folder whose permissions to export (only tested with local paths, UNC may work, unknown)
+Path to the item whose permissions to export

 ```yaml
 Type: System.String